Federvgh/MS3-Tango-Dictionary/README.md

 * [Search](#search)

 - [CRUD Functionality](#crud---create--read--update-and-delete)
+##UX

 ## General
-The landing page of the website is the About page, this was done with the idea that people can read what the website is about. first.
+The landing page of the website is the About page, this was done with the idea that people can read what the website is about first.
 On the Dictionary page you can find words and their meaning, I have created and index by letter for it to be easier to search a specific word.
 Once the user is registered and logged in, they can add their own words, edit them or delete them if they choose to.
 The "About" page explains the purpose of the website.